Charles E. Schmidt College of Medicine

-Information on the application requirements are provided below.
-If you are ready to apply, download the application.
+Information on the admissions and application requirements are provided below.
+If you are ready to apply, download our application.

 The program will accept students based on the following minimum requirements to be considered for admission.